 - They have all the necessary moving supplies on hand, so you won’t need to purchase or rent anything extra.

-- Movers will take extra precautions to protect your walls and know how to move items up and down steep or winding staircases.
+- Movers will take extra precautions to protect your walls and know how to move items up and down steep staircases.

 We hope this moving guide helped explain the most tried-and-true ways to move a treadmill.
-Remember to know your own strength and don’t take on more than you can realistically handle.
-A little money paid to movers will be a lot less painstaking than an injured back.
+Above all else, do not take on any heavy load that you can’t realistically handle— a little money paid to movers will be a lot less painstaking than an injured back.